 Updates from June 16, 2020: The validity of these documents will also be extended automatically between June 16 and

-September December 15 (September 23, 2020), but it has not yet been specified for how long (except for the documents listed in Decree No. 392, namely patents, work permits and authorizations to hire foreign nationals).
+September December June 15 2021 (September 23, 2020; December 15, 2020) (except for the documents listed in Decree No. 392, namely patents, work permits and authorizations to hire foreign nationals).
 The procedure for obtaining patents has been simplified for foreign nationals in Russia on a visa-free basis.
 Patents will now be issued regardless of visit purpose requirements and regardless of the deadlines for submitting documents and leaving the Russian Federation.
 In addition, from June 16, 2020 onwards, the appropriate amount of advance payments for personal income tax should be paid for patents.

 Updates from 13.07.2020: New forms for temporary residence permit and permanent residence permit

-Document cancelation for foreign nationals who have left the Russian Federation
+Document cancellation for foreign nationals who have left the Russian Federation

 September 23, 2020: The deadlines for voluntary departure from the Russian Federation for foreign nationals and stateless persons subject to administrative expulsion from the Russian Federation, foreign nationals and stateless persons who have not been authorized to enter the Russian Federation, or who are deemed not desirable to stay (live) in the Russian Federation have been suspended since September 16, 2020 (Item 1(c) Decree).
 This means that from September 16 onwards foreign nationals and stateless persons may be deported from the Russian Federation in other ways (for example, court decision) except for voluntary departure from the Russian Federation.